 Retired Airline Employees - Eligibility

 Like you I am a retired airline employee, having retired from Qantas in 2013 after 28 years service.
-Over the past 6 years I have learnt a lot about retiree eligibility and I'd like to share this experience with you.
+Since retiring I have learnt a lot about retiree eligibility and I'd like to share this experience with you.

 The good news is that as a retiree you are eligible for practically everything we have on TIDD.
-You can utilse Departure Lounge, Driveaway Car Rental, and the QBE Travel Insurance 40% Discount.
+You can utilse Departure Lounge, Driveaway Car Rental, and the nib Travel Insurance 40% Discount.

-With the industry rates at the 13,000 hotels we have listed on TIDD, you will be able to use a large majority of these.
-Most hotels do allow retirees to access industry rates, and any that I am aware of that don't I have highlighted on TIDD.
+With the genuine industry rates at the 13,000 hotels we have listed on TIDD, you will be able to use the majority of these.
+Almost all hotels allow retirees to access industry rates, and any that I am aware of that don't I have highlighted on TIDD.

-As an example, Kerry and I travelled to Venice and decided we would like to stay at the Hotel Papdopolis by Sofitel.
+Kerry and I travelled to Venice and decided we would like to stay at the Hotel Papdopolis by Sofitel.
 I checked the industry rates on TIDD and then I emailed the hotel’s reservations department advising that I was a Qantas staff retiree and asked if I was eligible for the industry rate that was available on their website.
-With the email I attached a scanned copy of my airline ID, and also a copy of the staff travel page showing my status as retired.
+With the email I attached a scanned copy of my airline ID.
 Here is a copy of the email I sent: